woolimi/confetti.js/README.md

 Import the file, then call any of the following available functions:

     startConfetti();     //starts the confetti animation
     stopConfetti();      //stops adding confetti
-    toggleConfetti(); //starts or stops the confetti animation depending on whether it's already running removeConfetti(); //stops the confetti animation and remove all confetti immediately
+    toggleConfetti();    //starts or stops the confetti animation depending on whether it's already running removeConfetti();    //stops the confetti animation and remove all confetti immediately isConfettiRunning(); //call and returns true or false depending on whether the animation is running

 You can configure these parameters: